-Dr. Sanghoon Park, Ph.D., Assistant Professor
+Dr. Sanghoon Park, Ph.D., AssOCIATE Professor

 Dr. Sanghoon Park currently teaches graduate courses in Current trends of Instructional Technology, Interactive Media, and Motivational Design in Learning Technology.
 His teaching goals are to create an optimal learning environment and provide students with excellent teaching and advising.
 His teaching is closely intertwined with his research and service, both of which focus on strengthening students’ potential for academic growth and positive learning experiences.